 Third, internal investigations should be structured and staffed to protect the compliance function's independence from unwarranted business or operational pressures.
 Such pressures may be countervailing to minimizing the risk of improperly responding to a government inquiry, and policies that establish internal investigators' reporting lines to appropriate compliance personnel will reduce the risk of improper pressures and increase the actual or perceived objectivity of the internal investigation.
-This is not to say that internal investigators should not understand how the affected business unit operates and be mindful of the disruption caused by any internal investigation; indeed, such understanding improves the efficiency of the investigation.
+This is not to say that internal investigators should not understand how the affected business unit operates and be mindful of the disruption caused by any internal investigation; indeed, such understanding improves the efficiency of the investigation and increases the likelihood that employees will fully cooperate with the investigation.